Grand Central–42nd Street station: IRT Lexington Avenue Line platforms

-The Grand Central–42nd Street station is an express station on the IRT Lexington Avenue Line.
-It was also known as the Diagonal Station at time of construction, being oriented 45° from the street grid.
-It has two island platforms, four tracks, and includes a crossover and a crossunder.
+The station has two island platforms, four tracks, and includes a crossover and a crossunder.
 The columns and beams here are massive, in order to support part of Grand Central Terminal and the office towers next to it.
 On one wall, there is a stylized steam locomotive mosaic.
 The northbound platform's side wall includes tile depicting a big passageway; the first room, as seen from the platform, has doors to a second room which appears to be a mechanical room.
 There is a correctly oriented compass rose inlaid on the floor of the mezzanine.

 The Grand Central complex is home to the master tower which controls the entire Lexington Avenue Line, located south of the Lexington Avenue Line platforms.